-Applicants will be expected to develop a competitive and itemized professional development budget that includes costs such as legal, insurance, permits and fees, and performance and payment bonds.
-This budget will be scored alongside applications for projects of similar setting types and sizes.
-In addition, scoring will take into consideration the speed of project delivery and operations, with a focus on the State's priorities, including efforts to advance racial equity and to expand services in regions and counties that currently do not have an adequate number of treatment options for behavioral health facilities.
+Applicants will be expected to develop a competitive and itemized professional development budget for all development costs, including legal, insurance, permits and fees and performance and payment bonds, that will be scored alongside applications for projects of similar setting types and sizes.
+In addition, scoring will take into consideration the speed of project delivery and operations, with a focus on the State's priorities, including efforts to advance equity and to expand services in regions and counties that currently do not have an adequate number of treatment options for behavioral health facilities.